01 of 06

 05 of 06

-- Slowly move the receiver up and down over the row or rows of circuit breakers... or fuses while continually lowering the receiver’s sensitivity by rotating the wheel away from the panel box until only one breaker or fuse causes the receiver to beep.
+Open to the door to your breaker box.
+Hold the receiver so the sensor tip is at a right angle and directly on the face of a circuit breaker.
+Slowly move the receiver up and down over the rows of circuit breakers while continually lowering the receiver’s sensitivity until only one breaker or fuse causes the receiver to beep.
 (Note: Sometimes an adjacent breaker or fuse may cause a beep due to the routing of the wires in the panel.)

-- After you have located the correct breaker or fuse, you can turn off the circuit, and the receiver will stop beeping.
+After you have located the correct breaker or fuse, you can turn off the circuit by switching the breaker to the "off" position.
+The receiver will stop beeping.

 06 of 06